 You will be prompted to enter and confirm the admin password.

 Note: The admin account for the website is different than the Linux admin that you defined when provisioning the VM.

-If you have a storage account, feel free to skip to the next step.
+If you already have a storage account, feel free to skip this step.